praypratyay/Flipkart/README.md

 - props are used as parameters that you are passing to a function

-- default export and named export
+- default export vs named export

 - map function is used for iterating with items

-- useState functions as a hook in
+- useState functions as a hook in JS

-- state variables with setter functions is used for maintaning state and re-
+- state variables with setter functions is used for maintaning state and re-rendering

-- useEffect is also a hook which has a callBack on dependencyArray (empty/state variables/props)
+- useEffect is also a hook which has a callBack on dependencyArray(empty/state variables/props)

-- fetch is used for API call to
+- fetch is used for API call

-- then is used with function() for structuring responses and updating
+- then is used with function() for structuring responses and updating states

-- context is used to avoid propdrilling where same data is passed from parent to children continuously
+- context is used to avoid prop drilling where same data is passed from parent to children continuously

-- inbuild functions are used for creating, providing and using contexts
+- inbuilt functions are used for creating, providing and using contexts

 ## HOW TO RUN?